Welcome to the Develop your Tennis IQ Page

 This data is taken from ATP analyst Craig O’Shannessy from his website https://www.braingametennis.com – if you are interested in a more in depth breakdown of numbers in doubles follow the link and find Doubles Numbers!

 Check out some great doubles points below

-What was the most important rally length?
+What is the most important rally length?

 If you answered A, you’d be correct!